 - 3 organic, pasture-raised eggs

-- 1/4 cup plus 1 tablespoon sprouted spelt flour (see notes below if gluten free)
+- 1/4 cup plus 1 tablespoon sprouted spelt flour or cassava flour for gluten/grain free (also for Whole30, Paleo, etc.)

 - 3/4 teaspoon Himalayan salt